Contextual Risk Factors

 Research Focus

-The goal of this laboratory is to understand how the different contexts in which we live. e.g., neighborhoods, schools, work, parks, social networks shape our disease risks and health outcomes.
+The goal of this laboratory is to understand how the different contexts in which we live – including our neighborhoods, schools, work, parks or social networks – shape our disease risks and health outcomes.

 About this Lab

-Research in this laboratory is supported by the American Heart Association, the National Institutes of Health, and the Pennington Biomedical Research Foundation.
+Research in this lab has been supported by the American Heart Association and the National Institutes of Health.